dschrempf/mcmc/README.md

 <p align="center"><img src="https://travis-ci.org/dschrempf/mcmc.svg?branch=master"/></p>

-Sample from a posterior using Markov chain Monte Carlo.
+Sample from a posterior using Markov chain Monte Carlo methods.

 At the moment, the library is tailored to the Metropolis-Hastings algorithm since it covers most use cases.
 However, implementation of more algorithms is